Wrike vs Basecamp

 Wrike and Basecamp overlap on core project management, but they emphasize different strengths.
 The main differences usually come down to workflow depth, visibility, setup effort, and how much structure the team needs day to day.

-Wrike stands out when teams want more customizable dashboards to track KPIs and project progress than Basecamp's basic overviews and granular permission controls to manage user access and project visibility.
+Wrike stands out for its customizable dashboards that track KPIs and project progress in more detail than Basecamp's basic overviews, plus granular permission controls over user access and project visibility.

 Wrike vs Basecamp pricing